Owning A Vacation Home

 - Yearly service is required.

-- A minimum of one (1) smoke detector is required per level; in the kitchen, in each sleeping room and in hallway between bedrooms and must be located within twelve inches of the ceiling’s peak.
+- A minimum of one (1) smoke detector is required per level; in the kitchen, in each sleeping room, and in the hallway between bedrooms, and must be located within twelve inches of the ceiling’s peak.